gdmarmerola/dog-breeds-app/README.md

 ## What's my dog's breed?

 This is a simple [Streamlit](https://www.streamlit.io/) app that predicts a dog's breed by searching the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) for similar dogs.
-It is inspired by the ideas from a [this blog post](https://gdmarmerola.github.io/discovering-breed-with-ml/) I wrote.
+It is inspired by the ideas from [this blog post](https://gdmarmerola.github.io/discovering-breed-with-ml/) I wrote.

 ### Try it for yourself!
 * [**English version**]()